RAILROAD BED DESIGN

 High quality stiffness data is required for the design of deep structures.
 Traditionally stiffness data for Finite Element analysis has been obtained using pressuremeter or specialist triaxial testing, but this is expensive, requires boreholes and can be very time consuming.

 ACSW testing offers a low cost alternative whilst providing data of similar high quality.
 The size of ACSW testing equipment means that it can be easily used in difficult to access locations such as excavations.

 Ground improvement design and control testing

-GSS ACSW provides a rapid and cost effective alternative to zone testing for ground improvement.
-The ‘simple inversion’ average stiffness profile generated on site can be used to demonstrate the improvement during ground treatment to depth, avoiding the uncertainly provided by shallow plate load testing and without the need for heavy plant.
+GSS ACSW provides a rapid and cost-effective alternative to zone testing for ground improvement.
+The 'simple inversion' average stiffness profile generated on site can be used to demonstrate the improvement during ground treatment to depth, avoiding the uncertainly provided by shallow plate load testing and without the need for heavy equipment to provide reaction force.

-Since 12 tests can be completed in a normal shift validation across the site can be undertaken rapidly with out disruption to other site activity.
+Since 12 tests can be completed in a normal shift, validation across the site can be undertaken rapidly without disruption to other site activities.